Frozen-Burrito/Todo-App/README.md

 # Todo App

-Simple web app that helps you track your tasks.
+Simple web app that helps you track your tasks and get them done.

 > In development